 But how do you decide whether a certain non-executive director role is the right fit for you?

-Cranfield School of Management has established ten pointers which you should consider in turn to determine if a NED role is for you:
+Professor Ruth Bender of Cranfield School of Management has established ten pointers that you should consider in turn to determine if a NED role is for you:

 1. Why does the organisation need a non-executive director?

 If it is an early-stage business, the role might be mostly about providing advice to the executives and strategy formation.
 For a later‑stage business, your work will involve more governance and monitoring.
 Are you and they clear about what the role entails?